WilfredoN/test-task-innovatelu-nikita-afanasiev/README.md

 > - Search documents by id.
 > - Search documents that are matched by SearchRequest fields.

+### Ideas of improvement:
+> - I tried to realize the task without extra methods, but search() method can be improved by separating the SearchRequest fields matching logic.

 #### Example of working with the DocumentManager shown in Main class.

 > Author: Nikita Afanasiev, **Capybara**